grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 An evaluation group defines an evaluation interval - how often a rule is checked.
 Alert rules within the same evaluation group are evaluated sequentially

 1. In **Folder**, click **+ New folder** and enter a name.
-For example: grafana-news.
+For example: *grafana-news*.
 This folder will contain our alerts.
 1. In the **Evaluation group**, repeat the above step to create a new evaluation group.
-We will name it 1m-evaluation.
+We will name it *1m-evaluation*.
 1. Choose an **Evaluation interval** (how often the alert will be evaluated).
-For example, every 1m (1 minute).
+For example, every `1m` (1 minute).
 1. Set the **pending period** (the “for” period).
 This is the time that a condition has to be met until the alert enters into **Firing** state and a notification is sent.
-For example, 0s so the alert rule fires the moment the condition is met.
+For example, `0s` (zero seconds) so the alert rule fires the moment the condition is met.

 ## Configure labels and notifications